NitroXAce/CursedDiscordBotBatches/README.md

 # Introduction
-Here is some of the most cursed Javascript "flavors" of Discord files as "flavors"!
+Here is some of the most cursed Javascript Discord files as "flavors"!
 Over the years I have literally 'handicapped' myself on making discord bots using a specific aspect of javascript.
 Some of which renders ``var``, ``let``, and ``const`` useless for assignments.
 All of these "flavors" do the exact same thing, but written so differently!
+With years of "experience", I have crafted some of the most "beautiful" written flavors, where consistency is king, and the points dont matter!

 ## CLASS ONLY
 In ``classOnly.js``, the file is basically a middle finger to my former employer who said that classes were the best damned thing ever as it works best with a database platform.
 While I hated classes to a T, I left in peaceful terms.
 Thus I returned and made... that!
 "What happens if i neutered myself by making classes everywhere?"
 Meaning: